5 tablespoons freshly squeezed lemon juice (from about 2 medium lemons)

 1/2 mediumred onion, sliced through the root end, peeled, and cut into 6 wedges

 3 mediumhearts of romaine, halved lengthwise through the core

 In this take on a Greek salad, everything gets charred on the grill and served warm with a drizzle of the oregano marinade.
 We like it best when all the elements are chopped up and tossed with the dressing, so each bite is loaded with cheese, veggies, and herbs.

-What to buy:Halloumi is a Cypriot cheese, sold in blocks in many gourmet grocery stores.
+What to buy:Halloumi is a salty cheese from Cyprus in the Mediterranean; it’s sold in blocks in many gourmet grocery stores.
 It has a high melting point, making it perfect for grilling.

 Game plan: If you’re using wooden skewers, soak them in water for 30 minutes beforehand, so they don’t burn on the grill.

 1Place all of the ingredients in a blender or food processor and process on high until smooth, about 1 minute.
 Refrigerate in a container with a tightfitting lid for up to 1 day.

 1Heat a grill to medium (about 350°F to 450°F) and rub the grates with a towel dipped in olive oil.